Rakibca/password-generator/README.md

 ### **Technolgies & Acceptance Criteria:**
-Rakibul's Professional Portfolio website uses these technologies to work properly:
+This website uses these technologies to work properly:
 - [HTML] - HyperText Markup Language.
 - [CSS] - Cascading Style Sheets used as the style sheet language.
 - [JS] - Javascript Language.